 Once you get a permanent residency, you have full right to live in Australia or Canada.

-So let us consider an example that you lose your job at certain stage in your life, still you can stay in the country to look for other job and in the meantime survive on the basis of your savings or part time job somewhere.
+So let us consider an example that you lose your job at a certain stage in your life, still, you can stay in the country to look for other job and in the meantime survive on the basis of your savings or a part-time job somewhere.

 However, Canada and Australia have straight rules that unless you don’t have a PR or Citizenship 90% of companies don’t hire you at all.

 So people doing higher education have greater chances of landing up with PR and thus jobs.

 Economies of Canada and especially Australia at this point in time is doing better than the US.

 The economy has a great role in you landing up high paying jobs and doing better in life further.

 The US is a technology hub where you have so many jobs, educational institutes etc so it is a great idea to do a homework on the what is skill gap of profession you wish to pursue education.